 Predictable - The general's tactics are well-known to the enemy, or lack imagination.
 After the general has deployed his army, roll the first PIP dice.
 This is the score he will use when he takes his first bound.
 At the end of the general's bound roll the dice to see what PIPs he will have in his next bound.
 If he scores a ‘6’ for PIPs, then he may either keep that score, or chose to discard the roll, but roll normally for PIPs from then onwards.
 Note: A Poor general immediately has the second roll of '6' converted to a '1', so cannot chose to discard it.

-Coward - The general is prone to panic or confusion when things start to go wrong.
-An element you are with does not get the +1 to a losing score.
-In addition at the end of any bound in which the element you are with recoils, or a friendly element is destroyed within 100p of your element, roll a D6.
-On a ‘1’ you quit the field.
+Panicky - The general is prone to panic or confusion when things start to go wrong.
+At the end of any bound in which the element the general is with recoils, or in which a friendly element has been destroyed within 100p of his element, roll a D6.
+On a ‘1’ the general quits the field.

 The following traits apply to campaigns only, and assume the use of Demoralisation Points and Political Tokens.

 Inspiring - The general can keep an army together throughout any adversity.
-When rolling against Demoralisation Pints before a battle, add one to the roll.
+When rolling against Demoralisation Points before a battle, add one to the roll.